Host items and host controls overview

 Drag host controls from the Toolbox onto your documents and worksheets.
 Excel host controls are available in the Excel Controls tab in Excel projects, and Word host controls are available in the Word Controls tab in Word projects.

 Drag host controls from the Data Sources window onto your documents and worksheets.
 This enables you to add controls that are already bound to data.
-For more information, see Binding Data to Controls in Office Solutions.
+For more information, see Bind data to controls in Office solutions.

-In document-level projects, and in application-level projects starting in SP1, you can also add some host controls to documents at run time.
-For more information, see Adding Controls to Office Documents at Run Time.
+In document-level and VSTO Add-in projects, you can also add some host controls to documents at runtime.
+For more information, see Add controls to Office documents at runtime.

 For more information about how to add host controls to documents, see the following topics: